SizeCredit/size-solidity/README.md

 ##### Variable Pool Borrow Rate Feed

-In order to set the current market average value of USDC variable borrow rates, we perform an off-chain calculation on Aave's rate, convert it to 18 decimals, and store it on the oracle.
+In order to set the current market average value of USDC variable borrow rates, we perform an off-chain calculation on Aave's rate, convert it to 18 decimals, and store it in the contract.
 For example, a rate of 2.49% on Aave v3 is represented as 24900000000000000.
+If the oracle information is stale, orders relying on the variable rate feed cannot be matched.
+The admin can disable this feature by setting the stale interval to zero.

 ## Test